abhinendrayadav/ProVA/data/chitchat.md

 - is everything okay
 - nah, I'm good - how are you doing?
 - okay hi how are you?
-- wassup>
-- what about your day
-- what are you up to?
 - what's good
 - what's up
 - what's up prova
 - what's up?
-- whatchcha doing
-- whatchya upto ?
 - whats goin on
 - whats new
-- whatsapp
-- yow are you

 ## intent:chitchat/ask_isbot
 - Ar you a bot ?